thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 - Where _test1_ is the name of the action and _HTML code here_ is the text which is going to be shown on the HTML Card widget

 Then apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
-In the edit mode of the dashboard save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.
+In the Edit mode of the dashboard save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.

 To execute an action click anywhere in the widget.